-Construction loans increased \$52.4 million, or 55.4%, to \$146.9 million as of December 31, 2021 from \$94.5 million as of December 31, 2020.
-The increase resulted from continued higher demand for residential construction as a result of home shortages in many of our markets as lower mortgage interest rates increased the number of buyers for homes.
+Construction loans increased \$6.7 million, or 4.5%, to \$153.5 million as of December 31, 2022 from \$146.9 million as of December 31, 2021.
+The increase resulted from continued higher demand for residential construction as a result of home shortages in many of our markets.

 Paycheck Protection Program.
-In April 2020, we began originating loans to qualified small businesses under the PPP administered by the SBA under the provisions of the CARES Act.
+Beginning in April 2020 and until funding expired on May 31, 2021, we originated loans to qualified small businesses under the PPP administered by the SBA under the provisions of the CARES Act.
 Loans covered by the PPP may be eligible for loan forgiveness for certain costs incurred related to payroll, group health care benefit costs and qualifying mortgage, rent and utility payments.
 The remaining loan balance after forgiveness of any amounts is still fully guaranteed by the SBA.
 Terms of the PPP loans include the following (i) maximum amount limited to the lesser of \$10 million or an amount calculated using a payroll-based formula, (ii) maximum loan term of five years, (iii) interest rate of 1.00%, (iv) no collateral or personal guarantees are required, (v) no payments are required for six months following the loan disbursement date and (vi) loan forgiveness up to the full principal amount of the loan and any accrued interest, subject to certain requirements including that no more than 25% of the loan forgiveness amount may be attributable to non-payroll costs.
 In return for processing and booking the loan, the SBA paid the lender a processing fee tiered by the size of the loan (5% for loans of not more than \$350 thousand; 3% for loans more than \$350 thousand and less than \$2 million; and 1% for loans of at least \$2 million).
-At December 31, 2021, PPP loans totaled approximately \$40.2 million which are included in commercial general loans.
+At December 31, 2022, PPP loans totaled approximately \$482 thousand and are included in commercial general loans.